jamesgalante/ENCODE_Test_Dataset_Analysis/Perturb_Seq_Test_Set_Preprocessing/README.md

 ## BLAT Setup

-All resulting BLAT files are provided, so this step is optional.
+All resulting guide alignment files are provided, so this step is optional.
 However, if you need to run BLAT alignment yourself, follow the instructions below.

 ### Installing and Running UCSC BLAT Locally